Binge eating is the biggest barrier for folks trying to lose weight. It causes weight gain and makes people feel helpless and bad about themselves.

 You just need to follow the strategies listed below:

 1. Practise Mindful Eating

 Bingeing mostly happens at nighttime and on the weekends.
 You know why?
 Because, at these times, most people are in front of the TV with a bowl of ice cream or a bag of chips on their laps.
 And they eat mindlessly while focusing on what’s on the tube.
-Only to realize what just happened when the bowl is empty.
+Only to realize what just happened when the